 Although the claims fees are higher to claim each individual way of attaching the part to the base, that would be a lot less expensive than litigating the validity of the claim because of the means-plus-function limitation.

 A patent claim in many instances includes functional language.
 In the writing instrument above, the phrase “so that a person can grip the protective sheath and guide a tip of the solid material” is functional language.
 Although functional language does not provide patentable weight to the claim, I’ve found that it provides context to the claim as a whole.

 A basic claiming strategy that works for many solo inventors and startups is to initially submit claims having a medium breadth.

-Some inventors want to have very broad patent protection for their invention which crosses multiple technical fields.
+Some inventors want to have very broad patent protection for their inventions which crosses multiple technical fields.
 The problem with drafting such a broad claim is that the examiner is then allowed to cite prior art references from a wide range of technical fields.
-Broad claims may also be much more expensive because of the number of office actions and responses that the patent application must submit to overcome the examiner’s rejections.
+Broad claims may also be much more expensive because of the number of office actions and responses that the patent applicant must submit to overcome the examiner’s rejections.

 Instead, a better approach may be to introduce a patent claim specifically directed to the technical field that the solo inventor or startup originally wanted to get protection in.
-This is what I refer to as a medium breadth claim because it protects the inventors/startup’s main competitive market in which they want to sell their product.
+This is what I refer to as a medium breadth claim because it protects the inventors/startup’s main competitive market in which they want to sell their products.